-Description Prerequisite Capability KE CL Policy Comments Allow х х Enable SO can configure the policy to enable Trusted Path login using the PED trusted path only, with no challenge-response validation required.
-Must Trusted Path operation without a challenge Trusted path authentication enabled Disable be disabled if either activation or auto-activation is enabled authentication enabled Disallow Disable Challenge-response validation required plus PED trusted path login to access the partition.
-Trusted path authentication enabled, Allow x x Enable SO can configure the policy to enable the normal PKCS #11 user role to perform key management functions.
-If enabled, the Crypto Officer key User key management capability 11 Trusted Path operation without a challenge disabled Allow ^ Disable management functions are available.
-If disabled, only the Crypto User role functions are accessible.
-Disallow Disable Only the Crypto User role functions are accessible.
-Trusted path authentication enabled Allow х Enable SO can configure the policy to count failures of the challenge-response Count failed challenge-response validations Х Disable validation against the maximum login failures or not.
-Must be enabled if either activation or auto-activation is enabled Disallow Disable Failures of the challenge-response validation are not counted against the maximum login failures.
-Trusted path authentication enabled Allow x x Enable SO can configure the policy to enable the authentication data provided via the PED trusted path to be cached in the module, allowing all Activation 7.110.11 , Disable subsequent access to the partition, after the first login, to be done on the basis of challenge-response validation alone.
-Disallow Disable PED trusted path authentication is required for every access to the partition.
+Description Prerequisite Capability KE CL Policy Comments Trusted Path operation Trusted path Allow х х Enable SO can configure the policy to enable Trusted Path login using the PED trusted path only, with no challenge-response validation required.
+Must be disabled if either activation or auto-activation is without a challenge enabled Disable enabled Disallow Disable Challenge-response validation required plus PED trusted path login to access the partition.
+User key management capability 13 Trusted path authentication enabled, Trusted Path operation Allow х x Enable SO can configure the policy to enable the normal PKCS #11 user role to perform key management functions.
+If enabled, the Crypto Officer key management functions are available.
+If disabled, only the Crypto User role functions are accessible. without a challenge disabled Disable Disallow Disable Only the Crypto User role functions are accessible.
+Count failed challenge- Trusted path authentication enabled Allow х x Enable SO can configure the policy to count failures of the challenge-response validation against the maximum login failures or not.
+Must be enabled if either activation or auto-activation is enabled response validations Disable Disallow Disable Failures of the challenge-response validation are not counted against the maximum login failures.
+Activation Trusted path authentication enabled Allow х х Enable SO can configure the policy to enable the authentication data provided via the PED trusted path to be cached in the module, allowing all subsequent access to the partition, after the first login, to be done on the basis of challenge-response validation alone.
+Shabiou Disable ' Disallow Disable PED trusted path authentication is required for every access to the partition.

-11 This capability/policy is intended to offer customers a greater level of control over key management functions.
+13 This capability/policy is intended to offer customers a greater level of control over key management functions.
 By disabling the policy, the Security Officer places the partition into a state in which the key material is locked down and can only be used by connected applications, i.e., only Crypto User access is possible.